Old Royal High School: Prospective and future uses

 Edinburgh City Council rejected the hotel plans in December 2015, following which the developers appealed the decision to the Scottish Government in 2016 but then put the appeal on hold and submitted an alternative reduced plan.
 Edinburgh Council accepted plans for the St. Mary's Music School in 2016 but the hotel developers said their 2010 contract gave them sole rights to the site until 2022.
 Over 3,000 people submitted objections to the alternative hotel plan put forward by the developers Again, the revised scheme was opposed by Scotland's national heritage agency, by this date Historic Environment Scotland.
 In August 2017, Edinburgh Council rejected the alternative hotel plan.
 A public inquiry to determine the future use of the building opened on 4 September 2018, with Reporters appointed from the DPEA, the Governments Planning and Environmental Appeals Agency.
-During that inquiry, the Director of Edinburgh World Heritage, Adam Wilkinson, admitted to Photoshopping a picture of the proposed hotel development that was shown to the public at a Save the Old Royal High School meeting at Central Hall in Tollcross in March 2017.
+During that inquiry, the Director of Edinburgh World Heritage admitted to Photoshopping a picture of the proposed hotel development that was shown to the public at a Save the Old Royal High School meeting at Central Hall in Tollcross in March 2017.
 That meeting was held with the support of both Edinburgh World Heritage and the Cockburn Association.
-The doctored image showed the proposed extensions to the school as significantly bigger than detailed in the submitted plans, indicating the proposals would have a greater impact on Calton Hill than was put forward by the developers.
+The image showed the proposed extensions to the school in elevation, appearing larger than in images detailed in the submitted plans, indicating the proposals would have a greater impact on Calton Hill than was put forward by the developers.
 In October 2020, following a recommendation from the DPEA Reporters, the Scottish Government dismissed both appeals.
 In 2021, the lease to the hotel developers was cancelled, and Edinburgh Council invited proposals for other uses.